cilsat/scribe/doc/draft.md

 segments, as global time-weighted average scores are necessarily biased towards speakers who have spoken more overall.
-The size of the rolling window is therefore an important heuristic, signifying the amount of local context to consider; too large a value and short speaker turns may be missed, while too small a value negates the benefits of applying a window in the first place.
+The size of the rolling window is therefore an important heuristic, signifying the amount of local context to consider; too large a value misses short speaker turns, while too small a value negates the benefits of applying a window in the first place.
+The window size should ideally be set according to the median amount of segments spoken per speaker.
+Unfortunately, this cannot be known a priori.
 Empirically, a window of size three lead to a sizeable increase in accuracy for the tested corpus.